5 Tips To Motivate Your Teenager To Study Better

 Try to understand the reason behind their laziness.
 Sometimes, your teen seems unmotivated because they are rebellious.
 You can offer them rewards and positive reinforcement to motivate them.
 Set simpler goals and challenge your teen to complete them.
 You can also talk to them about the consequences of their actions.
 Set expectations for them and ask them to perform better.

 It is common for teens to indulge in activities other than studies, leaving parents wondering how to motivate teenagers to study.
 One effective way to motivate teenagers to study is to find ways to arouse and galvanize their interest in their academic pursuits.
 Some ways to help develop their interest in studies include sitting with them to have a conversation about studies, being empathetic toward their feelings and thoughts, having polite and fruitful discussions, and setting realistic goals for encouragement.
-Remember not to yell or discourage them, as it will negatively affect your relationship.
+Remember not to discourage them or yell, as there are many negative psychological effects of yelling at a child.
 Instead, you may motivate them and boost their confidence with positive rewards to keep them interested in studying.

 Infographic: Common Distractions During Teenagers’ Study Time